Illinois Housing Development Authority (IHDA) Rental Assistance Program

 What is the assistance maximum?

-Eligible households may receive rent assistance equal to the lesser of three-months’ rent or $4,500.
+Eligible households may receive rent and utility assistance up to three-months’ rent (maximum assistance based on Fair Market Rent limit).

 Will I be paid directly?
 How quickly will I be paid?